MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 - Fix the compatibility with MicroEJ Architecture 8 (SOAR error with internal MicroUI system properties file).

-FrontPanel
+Front Panel
-""""""""""
+"""""""""""

 **Fixed**

 - Fix consecutive calls to ``LLUIDisplay.newMicroUIImage()`` throwing an exception.
-- Allow overriding the display drawer with a service or in a front panel widget.
+- Allow overriding the display drawer with a service or in a Front Panel widget.

 [13.5.0] (2023-05-03)
 =====================